Chapter 23 : The Mandira Secret

 I fidgeted a little, and then I took a relaxing, deep breath of inhalation.
 "Okay...
-What is
+What is a goddess?"

 "There are quite a few meanings, but most of them are compromised between each other in a combination that other witches and wizards idolize.
 It can be from fame and wealth to beauty and grace.
 And then, there is the more complex asset.
 I am a goddess with supernatural powers.
 I can heal and fight.
 My magic is stronger than most magical beings."